Kakamotobi/Learned/DSA/22-Abstract-Data-Type.md

 - Unordered List
 - Indexed List

-## Array
+## Array ADT
 > ...an **array** is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key. | Wikipedia

-- An array is simply a data structure that requires random access to be O(1) through the use of indices.
+- An array (ADT) is simply a data structure that stores and retrieves items using indices.
   - *It is NOT the definition of an array to being stored contiguously in memory.*
   - Therefore, an array can be implemented to be contiguous or not contiguous in memory as long as an array item can be accessed through its index.
+- An array (ADT) is usually implemented by the Array (data structure).

 ## JS Array
 - JS arrays are resizable and can contain different data types.